DongjuKim2000/Tech_for_Impact_dualviewer_Pub/README.md

 - To change the entered URL, touch the reset Nightscout address button.

 ## Notes
-The app currently supports Nightscoutpro and railway sites only.
+The app currently supports Nightscoutpro only.
+If you can not check data without authorazation(token), this app is not available.
 Please ensure a stable internet connection.

 ## File Descriptions